Adria & Aaron Bagshaw

 America's first factory was a textile mill built in 1790 for the mechanized carding and spinning of cotton.
 Hydro-powered textile mills soon sprang up along New England waterways, and so did the machining industries that supported them.
 Among those companies is W.H.
 Bagshaw Company.

 Founded in 1870 in the historical textile town of Lowell, Massachusetts, W.H.
 Bagshaw moved a few miles up the Merrimack River to Nashua, New Hampshire, in 1949, where it continued as one of America's largest producers of textile and specialty pins.
-Pins start with a small diameter rod which W.H.
+Pins start with a small diameter coiled wire which W.H.
 Bagshaw cuts to length, grinds to a taper, deburrs, adds a custom point or ball radius, heat treats, and polishes.

 In the early 2000s, Aaron Bagshaw, company president and fifth generation owner, recognized that the company was too heavily weighted in textiles.
 Adria Bagshaw, W.H.
 Bagshaw vice president, also saw the writing on the wall.